boennecd/pedmod/README.md

 CDF and its inverse which reduces the computation time as we will show below.

+We also compare our implementation of the minimax titling method suggested by Botev (2017) with the implementation in the TruncatedNormal package.

 ``` r
 #####
 # settings for the simulation study